 When you find yourself saying things like, “Everything in my life is awful,” or “I’m bad at my job,” or “I don’t have a job because I apparently can’t do anything right,” or “No one wants to be around me,” you will say to yourself, “Oh, that thought just happened because I have a case of grief.”
 Just like being a “person with eczema” is responsible for flareups on your skin, being a “person with grief” will make untrue thoughts pop into your head.
 You must recognize and dismiss these.

 (See also Bullish Life: The Things We Can’t Have Now.)

-Finally, grief can be helpful.
+Finally, heartbreak can be helpful.
 It drowns out a lot of other things, like muscle soreness from really solid exercising, or boredom from monotonous forms of work.
 Go organize all the receipts for your taxes.
 Run.
 Take the cat to the vet.
 Do 500 calf raises.
 Make flashcards of French verb conjugations.
-Grief will numb you to the little trials and boredoms that bog down happy people.
+Heartbreak will numb you to the little trials and boredoms that bog down happy people.

 Just do really productive, somewhat-boring things repetitively and stoically in order to improve your life, so that when you feel better, you’ll look around and say, “Holy shit, the sun is shining again and my job is amazing and I can do six pullups in a row and I speak French?”

 I wish you the best, Amelia.
 You are in a place we’ve all been, but that you still mostly have to deal with all by yourself (so much of the human condition is, I think, exactly like that).
 You are a person with grief.
 Use this time wisely.
 One day you’ll wake up, feel better and different, and thank yourself for having moved forward.

 originally published on The Gloss